Free financial accounting 1 revision

 Required

-A three-column cash book to record the transactions in the month of June 2019 bringing down balances to 1 July 2019.
+A three-column cash book to record the transactions in June 2019 bringing down balances to 1 July 2019.

 Trial balance